 Planning & Execution

 Whenever I’m planning anything, especially a trip, I go to Pinterest for inspiration.
-A quick search of a term, city, or anything, and like magic, Pinterest has everything at my fingertips.
-I came across so many blog posts and “Must Do’s” for San Francisco so the pinning began!
+A quick search and like magic, Pinterest has everything I need.
 BUT, before I got lost in pinning, the first question was “So how will we get from Los Angeles to San Francisco?”
 Well, we could’ve taken a short and relatively cheap flight, but, because it was last minute, our next option was Megabus.
-The ride was about 7 hours and affordable at $76 roundtrip per person (after taxes and fees).
+The ride was about 7 hours and affordable at $76 round trip per person.
 We took a late bus at 11:30 p.m. and arrived in San Francisco at 7 a.m.
 When we arrived we were so happy to learn that our room was available early at the Warwick and we had a few minutes to freshen up and change before hopping on our wine tour.
 Before I get into the wine tour, the hotel was in the perfect location in Union Square and was a steal ($154 for the night with a promo code) for booking last minute through Hotel Tonight (I strongly recommend downloading their app).

 After our 7 hour ride and a pit stop at the hotel, we hopped on our bus and started our Napa Valley Wine Tour.
 I came across the wine tour on TripAdvisor’s 10 Best Napa Valley Tours and found a Groupon rate.
 However, instead of booking through Groupon, I called Napa Valley and inquired about the rate, and they matched the Groupon price at $89!
 The tour included stops at the Golden Gate Bridge, three wineries, and included breakfast bites, mimosas, and lunch.
 Such a great steal!